Rish-10/shopping-list/README.md

 That makes it perfect to share in households; you can add a food item when it runs out and also now have a place when you're asked to add something to the shopping list.

-I personally use my own version of this in my house but if you want to test out a public one I made, you can do so here: https://rishishoppingpublic.netlify.app
+I personally use my own version of this in my house but if you want to test out a public one I made, you can do so here: https://rishishoppingpublic.netlify.app (FYI double to delete an item)

 This is completely public and open.
 Feel free to try it out!